gjperes/gjperes/README.md

-### 👋 Hi, welcome!
+### 👋 Hi, welcome to my GitHub profile!
 ***

-My repositories are school activities or personal learning projects.
+My repositories are mainly college activities and projects, for learning purposes.

-- 🔭 I’m currently improving / focused on Web and Software Development.
+- 🔭 Currently I'm a employee at Vivo (Telefonica Brasil), as a Software Development Intern.
-- 🎉 I've concluded the alpha version of /todolist-ds122 with two colleagues.
-Hope to redo this project using MVC design in the future.
+- 🎉 I've recently concluded a really cool JavaEE application, with a few colleagues, that you can check out in the following repo: [SistemaBeibe](ttps://github.com/Mateus-Wosniaki/SistemaBeibe).
-- 📘 Trying to improve on Java (JavaEE - with Servlets, JSP - Spring Boot), TypeScript + React & Express.
+- 📘 I’m currently learning Microservices Architecture - using Spring, Angular, Nodejs and RabbitMQ - and Android Development, with Java.

 <!--
 **gjperes/gjperes** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.